- About Us

 - Litigation over the ownership of recordings of some of Jimi Hendrix’s last public performances.

 Peter also has particular expertise in appellate litigation.
-Peter has argued appeals before the Federal Circuit Court of Appeals (for patent cases), the Ninth Circuit Court of Appeals, and the California Courts of Appeal.
+Peter has argued appeals before the Federal Circuit Court of Appeals (for patent cases), the Ninth Circuit Court of Appeals, the California Courts of Appeal, and recently went to the United States Supreme Court for one of his cases.
 While an attorney at O’Melveny & Myers LLP, where Peter started his litigation career, Peter co-founded and co-directed the O’Melveny & Myers Ninth Circuit Pro Bono Project.
 Under that program, Peter directed and participated in numerous federal appeals, obtaining almost a 90% reversal for clients that had lost at the trial court.

-Peter has secured published opinions in several noteworthy federal and state cases:
+Peter has secured published opinions in several noteworthy federal and state cases.
+A sampling is here:

 - Network Signatures v.
 State Farm, 731 F.3d 1239 (Fed.
 Cir.
 2013) (prevailed in patent inequitable conduct appeal).